barisAtmn/RUST101/README.md

 -
 ```
 - No inheritance for data types (there is a bottom type but it’s used much more sparingly)
+- Rust has Traits - similiar to polymorphism in object oriented world!
 - No universal equality
 - No nulls
 - Traits are basically Haskell typeclasses